Most HIPAA violations are career ending, here are the most common types of HIPAA violations that physicians often commit and how to avoid them.

 If you’re a licensed professional, then you’re likely familiar with HIPAA and HIPAA violations.
 What you might not know, is that most professionals are at a higher risk of a HIPAA breach than they think.
 There are four fundamental rules that determine HIPAA violations.
 But within these are thousands of regulations and conditions.

 Justifiably so, keeping track of these legal dos and don’ts is as hard as it is important.
 It is especially hard for younger physicians just coming into residency.
-In light of that, here are the most basic principles governing HIPAA violations, as well as some of the most common causes and how to avoid them.
+In light of that, here are the most basic principles governing HIPAA violation cases, as well as some of the most common causes and how to avoid them.

 What is a HIPAA violation?